 The book not only presents color combinations that are an important record from the Taisho and Showa periods; readers may also perceive a universal sensitivity toward color that can be applied in daily life today.

-This booklet is not in stock at the moment.
-The arrival of new stock is delayed and is currently expected to arrive early December
+This booklet is currently not in stock in our store.
+New stock is on it's way and expected to arrive mid January 2025.

 This book is a collection of 348 color combinations originated by Sanzo Wada (1883-1967) who, in that time of increasingly avant-garde and diversified use of color, was quick to focus on the importance of color and laid the foundation for contemporary color research.